Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Foreground mitigation

 \subsection{VAE kernel function}

-Previous GPR-based studies have shown that the Mat\'ern kernels are widely applicable for modelling the spectral behaviours of both intrinsic foregrounds and mode-mixing contaminants, as well as the 21-cm signal \citep{2018MNRAS.478.3640M,2020MNRAS.493.1662M,2020MNRAS.495.2813G,2021MNRAS.501.1463K}.
+Previous GPR-based studies have shown that the Mat\'ern kernels are widely applicable for modelling the spectral behaviours of both intrinsic foregrounds and mode-mixing contaminants, as well as the 21-cm signal \citep{2018MNRAS.478.3640M,2020MNRAS.493.1662M,2020MNRAS.495.2813G}.
 This class of kernels is in the general form:

 where $\sigma^2$ describes the variance of the signal, $\eta$ is the spectral parameter of the kernel function, $l$ denotes the length-scale or spectral coherence scale, and $\Gamma$ and $K_\eta$ are the gamma function and modified Bessel function of the second kind respectively.
-The adaptable parameters in Equation~\ref{eq:matern} allow the Mat\'ern kernel to characterize signals with varying degrees of smoothness.
+The adaptable parameters in Equation~\ref{eq:matern} allow the Mat\'ern kernel to characterise signals with varying degrees of smoothness.
 By varying the spectral parameter $\eta$ from $1/2$ to infinity, the function progressively smooths out and enables it to describe radio signals with larger frequency coherence scales.
-Further details on the effects of different values of $\eta$ are discussed in \citet{2018MNRAS.478.3640M,2020MNRAS.493.1662M,2020MNRAS.495.2813G}.
+Further details on the effects of different values of $\eta$ are discussed in \citet{2018MNRAS.478.3640M,2020MNRAS.493.1662M,2020MNRAS.495.2813G,2025arXiv251003742R}.

 However, the 21-cm signal from the Epoch of Reionization (EoR) is explained by a set of astrophysical and cosmological parameters in most reionization models, leading to complex spatial and spectral fluctuations \citep{2006PhR...433..181F,2011MNRAS.411..955M,2016MNRAS.457.1864L,2019MNRAS.484..933P}.
 Standard analytic kernel functions therefore often fall short in capturing the intricate structures of the cosmological signal due to their fixed prior form of covariance.
-Therefore non-analytic kernels with more variability are necessitated to accommodate this complexity in possible reionization scenarios.
+The mismatch between the true 21-cm covariance and the adopted kernel function may therefore bias the cosmological signal recovery and falsely rule out EoR models \citep{2021MNRAS.501.1463K}.
+Hence non-analytic kernels with more variability are necessitated to accommodate this complexity in possible reionization scenarios.